Silur/ECVRF/README.md

 This elliptic curve instantiation was originally subject to exhaustive research in order to improve DNSSEC and proven to have the Trusted Uniqueness and Selective Pseudorandomness properties: https://eprint.iacr.org/2014/905.pdf

 ## How is this different from traditional signatures?
-An even more naive explanation of VRFs is that they are HMACs where the key is assymetric.
+An even more naive explanation of VRFs is that they are HMACs where the key is asymmetric.
 The parties agree on a pseudorandom function (SHA3) and exchange a proof with the same pseudorandomness that binds to the input but doesn't serve as the __only__ witness (which is the case with simple SHA).

 ![comparison table](http://cryptowiki.net/images/d/dc/Tabtabi4e.png)